if to underscore the greatness of the monopoly-era Bell Laboratories, as described in

 the current Taken

-on Science Careers, the Royal Swedish Academy of
+for Granted article on Science Careers, the Royal Swedish Academy of

 Sciences today announced that half the 2009 Nobel Prize in Physics goes to two veterans of the fabled research center.